p-i-z/Diffeology-Archives/Open-Questions/08-Foliages-Relaxing-Quasifold-Condition.md.md

 ### References

-[1] Iglesias-Zemmour, P. "Lectures on Diffeology", Chapter B1 and Chapter B31: Foliation and Diffeology.
+[1] Iglesias-Zemmour, P. "Lectures on Diffeology", Chapter B1: Diffeology and NCG and Chapter B31: Foliation and Diffeology.

 [2] Iglesias-Zemmour, P. & Karshon, Y. "Orbifolds as Diffeologies", *Transactions of the AMS*, 362.6 (2010): 2811–2831.